Hooper (coachbuilder): Lady Docker's cars

 One Daimler, possibly the Golden Zebra.
 Was acquired by Salford City Council as a Mayoral car, it had two(!, and was in use from approx 1966.
 It had a gold plated radiator top and gold plated door handles.
 Whilst the paintwork was kept in glittering condition the rust came from behind and left gaping holes in the mudguards and cills causing much amusement.
 The Reg number at the time as I recall, was RJ 1.

 Alloy structure

 As the era of building cars on separate chassis was ending, and with it the market for complete bodies, Hooper completed the transition from wood-framed bodywork to bodies built over a skeleton of cast or extruded aluminium.
 Cast alloy was first used about 1933 in door and windscreen pillars where the 'fight' between roof and scuttle structures tended to cause cracking.

-150th anniversary

-"Hoopers the coachbuilders, whose Rolls-Royce seven-seater limousine, at £9,185, is the most expensive car at the Motor Show ("We're not ashamed of it; it's a magnificent example of a chauffeur-driven car.
-Even the hinged rear quarter-windows are electrically operated — most unusual"), are celebrating their 150th anniversary in a dignified way.
-The atmosphere in their St James's street showrooms is halfway between that of a fine tailor's and the waiting-room of a distinguished physician.

-The quiet, unruffled representatives of the firm (now in the B.S.A. group) at the Hooper stand at Earls Court give a reassuring impression of solid continuity.
-All their car bodies are still handmade.
-"After a car is sold we're still very interested in it.
-King Feisal II—that was a Silver Cloud wasn't it?
-The Crown Prince of Iraq, he had a Bentley.
-The Shah of Persia, a Rolls-Royce.
-The King of Afghanistan, he had an open tourer Daimler."
-The roof of a car for The Ameer of Bahawalpur was entirely of Perspex.
-There was also the Dockers' famous golden car — a wonderful piece of craftsmanship."